kgg511/RecipeStartup260/README.md

 ### Technologies ###
 I will use the required technologies in the following ways:

-- HTML: Three HTML pages using the proper HTML structure.
-One for login, one for the user’s recipes, one for all recipes.
+- HTML: Four HTML pages using the proper HTML structure.
+One for login, one for the user’s recipes, one for all recipes and one to add recipes.

 - CSS: Attractive design that works for different screen size.
 Scroll through recipes.
 Colors and fonts that stand out.